ferventcoder/puppet-chocolatey-presentation/ReadMe.md

 ### Exercise 1 - Create a package

- 1. From the box, navigate to `c:\vagrant\packages` on the command line or powershell.
+ 1. From the Windows box, navigate to `c:\vagrant\packages` on the command line or powershell.
- 1. Follow the instructions to get setup for [templates](https://github.com/chocolatey/chocolateytemplates/blob/master/README.md).
- 1. Run `warmup chocolatey mypackage`.
+ 1. Run `choco new mypackage`.
+ 1. Inspect the contents of the `mypackage` and `mypackage\tools` folder.
+Note a readme file that provides resources for creating packages.
- 1. Edit `mypackage/mypackage.nuspec` to remove items that end in url.
+ 1. Edit `mypackage\mypackage.nuspec` to remove items that end in url.
  1. Change the version to `0.1.0`.
  1. Save and close the nuspec.
- 1. Edit `mypackage/tools/chocolateyInstall.ps1`.
+ 1. Edit `mypackage\tools\chocolateyInstall.ps1`.
 Make it look like:
     $packageName = 'mypackage'
     Write-Host "$packageName has been installed."
  1. Save and close the file.
+ 1. Delete `mypackage\tools\chocolateyInstall.ps1`
  1. Run `choco pack`.
  1. Note that there is now a `.nupkg` file in the directory.
  1. Optionally open it with NuGet Package Explorer if you have that installed and inspect how everything is laid out.
+NOTE: Certain newer items in the nuspec may cause this step not to work.
+You can alternative copy the nupkg over to a .zip file and unpack it normally and inspect the contents.
  1. This concludes exercise 1.

 ### Exercise 2 - Create a package server.

- 1. From the host, access `http://localhost:8080` (unless it conflicted, adjust as vagrant tells you the port is forwarded to).
+ 1. From the host, access `http://localhost:8090` (unless it conflicted, adjust as vagrant tells you the port is forwarded to).
 It should show nothing.
  1. In `demo/puppet/manifests/provision.pp`, uncomment `include chocolateyserver`
  1. Run `vagrant provision` and wait for it to finish.
- 1. Now access `http://localhost:8080` again.
+ 1. Now access `http://localhost:8090` again.
 Note the information displayed.
  1. On the box itself, access `http://localhost`.
 Note the additional information displayed when you are local.
  1. This concludes exercise 2.